Election 2020: National names Emma Mellow as Auckland Central replacement for Nikki Kaye

 "She's already standing in Manurewa and I was ready to vote for her but now I understand that she's going over to Auckland Central - I'm confused."

-He also raised questions around a photograph that had been spread around the National Party of Samarakone in a fitness leotard.
+The caller also raised questions around the photograph that had been spread around the National Party of Samarakone in a fitness leotard.